-There is no question that Wordpress is a juggernaut in the world of websites, as it is easily the most popular content management platform available.
-Despite the subject matter of this article, it would be shortsighted to ignore the fact that there is a lot that Wordpress does well.
-Unfortunately, there is also a lot to be desired.
-We have observed that more and more developers and agencies are leaving Wordpress, including us here at Right Creative.
+There is no question that Wordpress is a juggernaut in the world of websites.
+It is easily the most popular content management platform available.
+Despite the title of this article, it would be shortsighted to ignore the fact that there is a lot that Wordpress does well.
+Unfortunately, it also leaves a lot to be desired.
+We have observed that more and more developers and agencies are leaving Wordpress, us being one of them.

 At Right Creative, our focus is, and will always be producing results for our clients.
-And unfortunately, we are finding it more and more difficult to produce those results with Wordpress.
+And unfortunately, we are finding it more and more difficult to produce results with Wordpress.
 Here's why.

 Despite it's popularity and widespread use, that doesn't change the fact that it's still incredibly difficult for the average person to use.

 When a client is promised the ability to edit their website, this sounds like a desirable feature.
-People assume that editing their own website equates to faster turnaround times, lowers costs, and less hoops to jump through when they want to make a change.
-They also assume they have unlimited control over what goes on the site and how it gets presented.
+People assume that editing their own website will equate to faster turnaround times, lower costs, and fewer hoops to jump through when they need a change.
+They also assume they will have unlimited control over their site and how it gets presented.

-Unfortunately, it has been our experience that this is almost never the case.
-Wordpress is a complex system.
-It becomes even more complex when you install custom themes and plug-ins.
+Unfortunately, this is almost never the case.
+Wordpress is a complex system that becomes even more complex when you install custom themes and plug-ins.
 Because of this complexity, it takes time and effort to learn.
-Unfortunately, most people do not have the time or the desire.
-Attorneys want to be attorneys - not web developers.
+Unfortunately, most people do not have that time or the desire.
+Attorneys want to be attorneys.
 Plumbers want to be plumbers.
 They don't want to be web developers.
-And while most clients say they want to be able to make edits to their own site in order to save money - at the end of the day, they don't actually want to be website developers.
+And while most clients would prefer to be able to edit their own site, at the end of the day they don't actually want to be website developers.

 All too often, we find clients logging into Wordpress only to be perplexed.